Are difficult relationships or painful emotions causing you to age?

 self-destructive, unhealthy lifestyle choices.

-identify with an older person,
+identified with an older person,

 you may often use gestures, facial expressions